Dense breast tissue: History

 The problem of dense breasts and mammography screenings was first identified by John Wolfe in 1976 where Wolfe laid out a new classification system based on the density of female breasts and the prominence of fibral duct tissue.
 He also noted that the higher the density of a woman's breasts and how the pattern of the parenchymal tissue of the breasts formed, the higher the correlative risk there was for developing breast cancer, with the densest examples seeing a 37-fold increased risk.
 His findings, however, were not replicable by other researchers and so his claims about the connection between dense breasts and a higher risk of cancer were dismissed by the radiology community.

 While it was agreed that the "masking effect" impact of dense breasts on conducting mammograms made it difficult to identify developing breast cancer, it was not until a 2007 publication by Norman Boyd that a replication of Wolfe's work was shown.
 Boyd compared a wide variety of case controls and the risk of the women developing cancer over time based on the density of their breasts.
 He found on the extreme ends that women with a high breast density developed cancer at a rate five times higher than those with almost entirely fatty breast tissue.
 It has also been suggested by some researchers, such as in Byrne et al. (1995), that breast density is the greatest risk factor to the development of breast cancer.

 Boyd suggested a new classification system that went beyond Wolfe's and titled his the Six Class Categories (SCC) that split up breasts based on the percentage density of fibroglandular versus fatty tissue.
 A third classification system was suggested by Tabar et al. (2005) that took into account the percentage of all three types of tissue and the linear density and defined six groups based on all four percentages at once.

-Legislation
+Legislation and guidelines

+The creation of legislation related to dense breasts has focused on requiring the notification of women by their medical provider that they have dense breasts after this is diagnosed during mammograms, along with improving general awareness of the condition among the public.